Autler-Townes effect in a superconducting three-level system

 In atomic physics and quantum optics, various experiments have utilized the naturally occurring multilevel state structure of "real" atoms.
 A system accessing just three energy levels can display a rich variety of phenomena.
 Coherent population trapping, electromagnetically induced transparency (EIT) \cite{EIT91}, Autler-Townes splitting \cite{AT}, and stimulated Raman adiabatic passage \cite{stirap}, have been thoroughly investigated with atoms, and recently, also with solid-state quantum dots \cite{EITqd07,EITqd08}.
 It is intriguing to demonstrate some of these phenomena using macroscopic quantum states in a superconducting-based framework.
 Phase qubits in particular are well-suited for this purpose because they have a simple ladder-type energy level structure as well as a measurement process that is fast and state specific.

-In a phase qubit (see Fig.~1(a)), a single Josephson junction, capacitively shunted with $C_J$, having an effective linear inductance $L_J = \left(\Phi_0/2\pi \right)^2/E_J$, where $E_J$ is the Josephson energy, and $\Phi_0$ is the flux quantum, has been inserted into a superconducting loop.
+In a phase qubit \cite{martinisqb,cooper04} (see Fig.~1(a)), a single Josephson junction, capacitively shunted with $C_J$, having an effective linear inductance $L_J = \left(\Phi_0/2\pi \right)^2/E_J$, where $E_J$ is the Josephson energy, and $\Phi_0$ is the flux quantum, has been inserted into a superconducting loop.
 The loop inductance $L > L_J$ is chosen so that local minima are formed in a one-dimensional energy potential $E_{\m{pot}} = (\Phi - \Phi_{\m{ext}})^2/2 L -E_J \cos (2 \pi \Phi/\Phi_0)$ controllable by an externally applied flux $\Phi_{\m{ext}}$.
-For this experiment, there are approximately ten energy levels residing within one of these local minima as shown in Fig.~1(b).
+For this experiment, there are approximately ten energy levels residing within a local minimum as shown in Fig.~1(b).